slappy163/slappy163/README.md

 ### Hi there 👋

+  My name is **Daniel**.
+In my 4th, Bachelor of General Science, majoring in computer science and biology minor.
+I'm currently working on automating mouse and keyboard input by utilizing multithreading to perform tasks whether in gaming or everyday tasks.
+I'm most interested and currently learning front-end development skills in Android studio, flutter, html/css.
 <!--
 **slappy163/slappy163** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.